 I’m here to tell you that if you practice building a Success Mindset among your leaders, you will see improved performance.
 Let me put it the other way.
 Unless you embrace a Success Mindset, you and your organization will not move forward.

 Allow me offer you three settings you can change right now.
 Hold vs. Grow, Obstacle vs. Opportunity, and Rules vs. Risk.
-The NeuroLeadership Institute recently published a report on the first of the thee setting, Transforming Performance Management with a Growth Mindset Approach.
+The NeuroLeadership Institute recently published a report on the first setting, Transforming Performance Management with a Growth Mindset Approach.
 I’ve incorporated a few of their findings below under Hold vs. Grow.

 The second and third settings follow logically from the first and can help secure the Growth Mindset firmly into your business culture.